unicoe/pedestrain_detection/report.md

 |Faster RCNN, VGG-16       | VOC 2007 trainval + 2012 trainval      | VOC 2007 test        | 73.2% | 198ms|
 |Faster RCNN, VGG-16       | VOC 2007 trainval&test + 2012 trainval | VOC 2012 test        | 70.4% | 198ms|

 Fast R-CNN depends on an external CPU based region proposal method which is slow.
-Faster R-CNN applys the same network design but replaces the region proposal method by an internal deep network.
+Faster R-CNN applies the same network design but replaces the region proposal method by an internal deep network.
 The new region proposal network (RPN) is more efficient and run at 10 ms per image in generating ROIs comparing to 2.3 seconds in Fast R-CNN.

-The network flow is the same but the region proposal is now replaced by a convolutional network (RPN).
+The network flow is the same but the region proposal is now replaced by a convolution network (RPN).

 ![faster-rcnn](images/faster-rcnn.png)